Likes

 Hero Shooter.
 Moba.

 I’m grateful I didn’t get into MOBAs until recently.
-A game like Deadlock would have been dangerous to my younger self, who had fewer responsibilities and a lot more free time.
+A game like Deadlock would have been very dangerous to my younger self.

 Even in its invite-only alpha, Deadlock is one of the more interesting online multiplayer games around right now.
 Its blend of movement shooter and MOBA feels genuinely new.